 Achsaph belongs in the series of evil cities: Sodom, Babylon, Nineve…

 Brockes, in his Passion, uses this metaphorical city (once captured by the Israelites) to evoke the image of dreadful pits where one perishes (‘murderous dens’) contrasting with the live-gving hill of Golgatha.
-Bach removes the baroque flavour of the image: ‘Achsaphs Möderhöhlen’ becomes ‘euren Marterhöhlen’.
-This is conform the general tendency in the St Matthew Passion (Picander, libretto) in which there is no focus on the external effects (the exception that confirms the general rule: ‘Sind blitze..’) , but on interiorisation.
+Bach removes the baroque flavour of the image: ‘Achsaphs Mörderhöhlen’ becomes ‘euren Marterhöhlen’.
+This is conform the general tendency in the St Matthew Passion (Picander, libretto) where the focus on external effects is diminished compared with Brockes c.s. (the exception confirming the rule: ‘Sind blitze..’).
+Instead… the focus is on interiorisation.